 - Dataset collection enabled and DASD collection enabled?

 - Writes information about the DASD and data sets that it monitors to IBM Tivoli Enterprise Monitoring Server's persistent data store (PDS)

 - Y/N set to N to disable

 - Application collection enabled?

 - Y/N set to N to disable

+- Recommendation: set all 3 to Y

+You can specify one of three monitoring methods for each volume (actually 2)

+Method 1

-- You can specify one of three monitoring methods for each volume - Method 1 - Track every I/O transaction to every data set on a volume and maintain statistics for each I/O transaction. - Tracking and maintaining statistics for every I/O transaction to a volume causes more resource consumption. - Using response time information to selectively turn on data set tracking for the volume is relatively inexpensive. - Tracking any data set activity to the volume uses resources.
+- Track every I/O transaction to every data set on a volume and maintain statistics for each I/O transaction. - Tracking and maintaining statistics for every I/O transaction to a volume causes more resource consumption. - Using response time information to selectively turn on data set tracking for the volume is relatively inexpensive. - Tracking any data set activity to the volume uses resources.